connorpeebles/stretch-project/README.md

 * the width and height of the chart area
 * the amount of whitespace between bars
 * the colour of the bars
-* the colour and position (top, center, or bottom) of the labels displaying the value on the bar
+* the colour and position (top, center, or bottom) of the labels displaying the values on the bars
 * the colour and font size of the title displayed at the top of the chart

 The following features are determined automatically by the program: